You can never get enough Mickey Ears and there is a new set coming to…

 Besides just the safety reasons, with fewer guests, it just doesn’t make sense from a profitability standpoint to keep the parks open for that late at night.

-Festival of the Holidays is running in EPCOT starting November 27, and it will be a reduced version, similar to the Food and Wine Festival.
+Festival of the Holidays ran in EPCOT this past November and December, and it was a reduced version, similar to the Food and Wine Festival.

 The ESPN Wide World of Sports is off-limits to guests and instead is holding the NBA Playoffs and the rest of the MLS season.
 That means no cheerleading and dance competitions.